 Taking proper care after hair transplant surgery is an important factor in gaining your desired results.
 No matter how good procedure you had, carelessness on your part after the surgery can destroy your newly transplanted, delicate hair.
 Read the following lines to know the safety precautions after a hair transplant surgery.

 Crusts of blood will form after the surgery on the recipient area.
 You need to take extra care for the first 10 days following the surgery.
 During this period, your newly transplanted hair will attach themselves to the recipient area permanently.
-The transplanted areas as well as the donor area will be bandaged after the surgery.
+The transplanted areas, as well as the donor area, will be bandaged after the surgery.
 This bandage will be removed the next morning.
 Avoid wetting your scalp for at least 24 to 36 hours.
-After that you may take shower with lukewarm water, but be careful and don’t let the water exert any pressure on your scalp.
-Block the water with hand; alternatively, use a bucket to pour water gently on your scalp.
+After that, you may take shower with lukewarm water, but be careful and don’t let the water exert any pressure on your scalp.
+Block the water with the hand; alternatively, use a bucket to pour water gently on your scalp.

-In case of FUT the donor area will have one long linear scar, while FUE will result in several pinhole scars at the donor site.
-In each case crusting will form over the scars.
-The same no wash rule applies for the donor area as well.
+In the case of FUT, the donor area will have one long linear scar, while FUE will result in several pinhole scars at the donor site.
+In each case, crusting will form over the scars.
+The same no-wash rule applies to the donor area as well.
 Keep it completely dry for at least 24 to 36 hours and after that wash it in the same manner as you washed the recipient area.
 Let the scabs come off while shampooing, as this will accelerate the healing process.
 However, do not try to remove the scab forcefully.
 Your surgeon may recommend you some antibiotic ointment.
 Apply a thin layer of it on the donor area.
-Cover the donor area with Tefla pads (bought from medical store or provided by your surgeon) before going to bed.
+Cover the donor area with Tefla pads (bought from a medical store or provided by your surgeon) before going to bed.
 This will stop the ointment from getting on the pillow.
 Avoid indulging into any strenuous exercises for 2 to 3 weeks, or until your surgeon allows you.
-Also avoid using hair styling tools and hair dryers for the first 10 to 14 days.
+Also, avoid using hair styling tools and hair dryers for the first 10 to 14 days.